DIY Herb Pots For Your Kitchen

 Pruning Endless Summer Hydrangeas | Happy Happy Nester

-When it comes to Pruning Endless Summer Hydrangeas, it’s pretty important to keep them healthy and looking good.
-Come on over to this post, and let’s dive into what you need to know when it’s time to prune these gorgeous perennials.
+Pruning Endless Summer Hydrangeas is important to keeping them healthy and looking good.
+Come on over to this post, and let’s explore what you need to know when it’s time to prune these gorgeous perennials.

 How to Make an Old Potting Bench Look New | Most Lovely Things

-How to take an old and weathered potting bench and turn it into something beautiful that can serve as a potting bench and a drink station when entertaining.
+How to turn an old and weathered potting bench into something beautiful that can serve as a potting bench and a drink station when entertaining.

 Lantern Turn Planter | Craftberry Bush

-Turn your regular garden lantern into a whimsical planter with a few simple tweaks.
+Turn your regular garden lantern into a whimsical planter with simple tweaks.
 Make this stunning terrarium-like planter that will bring a touch of lush greenery to your summer patio.

 For more real-time updates, follow me on Instagram @My100YearOldHome